tinacms/tina.io/content/blog/gatsby-tina-101.md

 export default withPlugin(Layout, CreatePostPlugin)
 ```

-`withPlugin` is another Higher-Order Component — it adds a plugin to the Tina sidebar when the component it wraps is being rendered.
+`withPlugin` is another Higher-Order Component — it **adds a plugin to the sidebar when the component it wraps is being rendered**.
 Since `Layout` is at the root of every page in _Tyra_, content authors can add posts from anywhere in the site!

 Now we can use our new plugin in the sidebar!
 Hitting the "plus" icon in the sidebar will provide an option to create a new blog post.
 If we click that, our plugin's form pops up in a modal.